 While click and collect is not a new concept, its popularity skyrocketed nowadays, making it one of the hottest retail trends.
 According to research, buy online pick up in-store has increased by more than 500% during the COVID-19 pandemic.

 Moreover, for retailers wanting to improve their customer relationships, the in-store experience is still an essential contact point.
 Click and collect allows customers to explore more and purchase additional products while picking up their online shopping orders.
 It can also minimize return rate, as customers have a chance to directly receive the products in-store, unlike online shopping.
+One of the solutions that can help retailers with this is magento 2 store pickup extension.

 Now that you know what in-store pickup is, here’s an overview of the business types that can be suitable for this model.